 Buy Harry Potter Books London│Read Harry Potter Books│Matt’s London Book Shop

-This page title is descriptive, defined, covers the key words that are ‘Harry Potter’, ‘Books’ and ‘London’.
-It also gives you the opportunity to enhance the name of your business and it’s location.
+This page title is descriptive, defined and covers the key words – ‘Harry Potter’, ‘Books’ and ‘London’.
+It also gives you the opportunity to enhance the name of your business and its location.
 You do not want your page titles any longer than this but this format should be adopted across your site.

 Website menu optimisation